RDjarbeng/HTTP-GET-POST-Request-with-GSM/README.md

 #### Explanation of AT commands:
 > The backslash \ is used as an escape character so that the quotes " used in the command are not mistaken for the code for the Arduino

-AT: This command checks the responsiveness of the SIM900 module.
+1. **AT**: This command checks the responsiveness of the SIM900 module.
+Expected response: "OK" if the module is responsive.
-AT+SAPBR=3,1,\"Contype\",\"GPRS\": Sets the connection type to GPRS.
+2. **AT+SAPBR=3,1,\"Contype\",\"GPRS\"**: Sets the connection type to GPRS.
+Expected response: "OK" if the command is successful.
-AT+SAPBR=3,1,\"APN\",\"internet.mtn\": Sets the Access Point Name (APN) for the GPRS connection.
+3. **AT+SAPBR=3,1,\"APN\",\"internet.mtn\"**: Sets the Access Point Name (APN) for the GPRS connection.
 Please change the "internet.mtn" to the appropriate APN for your network provider.
+Expected response: "OK" if the command is successful.
-AT+SAPBR=1,1: Opens the GPRS context to establish the connection.
+4. **AT+SAPBR=1,1**: Opens the GPRS context to establish the connection.
+Expected response: "OK" if the connection is successfully established.

+> Note: This command **AT+SAPBR=1,1** may fail when running it a second time and show "ERROR" but the GET request can still work.
-AT+HTTPINIT: Initializes the HTTP service on the SIM900 module.
+5. **AT+HTTPINIT**: Initializes the HTTP service on the SIM900 module.
+Expected response: "OK" if the initialization is successful.
-AT+HTTPPARA=\"CID\",1: Sets the HTTP context identifier to 1.
+6. **AT+HTTPPARA=\"CID\",1**: Sets the HTTP context identifier to 1.
+Expected response: "OK" if the parameter is set successfully.
-AT+HTTPPARA=\"URL\",\"http://google.com/\": Sets the URL for the server.
+7. **AT+HTTPPARA=\"URL\",\"http://google.com/\"**: Sets the URL for the server.
 Replace "http://google.com/" with the actual URL of the server you want to send the GET request to.
+Expected response: "OK" if the URL is set successfully.
-AT+HTTPACTION=0: Initiates the HTTP GET request. delay(9000): Waits for the response from the server.
+8. **AT+HTTPACTION=0**: Initiates the HTTP GET request.
+Expected response: "OK" followed by the HTTP response code (e.g., "+HTTPACTION:0,200") if the request is successful.
+9. **delay(9000)**: Waits for the response from the server.
 Adjust the delay time as per your requirements.
-AT+HTTPREAD: Reads the HTTP response from the server.
+10. **AT+HTTPREAD**: Reads the HTTP response from the server.
+Expected response: The response data from the server.
-AT+HTTPTERM: Terminates the HTTP service on the SIM900 module.
+11. **AT+HTTPTERM**: Terminates the HTTP service on the SIM900 module.
+Expected response: "OK" if the termination is successful.

 Please note that the APN and URL for the server are provided as hardcoded values in this code snippet.
 It is recommended to make them variables so that users can easily modify them without having to locate them in the code.